nigelkelly/nigelkelly.github.io/super-simple-signup-and-signin-with-firebase-and-knockout.md

 ```

 The code for LoginViewModel.js is very similar to SignUpViewModel.js The main difference is the way we use authClient.
-When we first create we supply with a callback function that will handle our login request.
-When we were signing up we did not need these.
+When we first create authClient we supply it with a callback function that will handle our login request.
+For signing up our callback function was blank.
 Also when the user clicks the login button a call is made to authClient.login(...) as opposed to authClient.createUser(...) that fires on clicking the sign-up button.

 Another key point is to do with multiple view models.
 Communications between view models is not just limited to HTML we can also make calls between view models in javascript.
 Look at the code for self.makeVisible()